topgoonr/CarND-Traffic-Sign-Classifier-Project/README.md

 * The data is clearly lopsided.
 There are some classes that are way more skewed in favour of the others
 * Action: I started to consider measures to create a common ground for all the classes.
 Most of them would have _roughly the same frequency.
 * Jitter through rotation (-15, 15), shear (5) and translation (5)
+* These jittered versions will be used to litter the training set with more data, and have nearly equal frequencies for all classes.
+* (I have intentionally not done negative example additions here. )

 I was able to go through LeCun's paper and understand that he was able to generate a robust training set by creating additional elements by jittering.